ricklancee/securely-invalidate-jwt-sessions/README.md

 1. When the user changes his or her password the token becomes invalid.
 2. When the session is removed from the database, expired or is tampered with the token becomes invalid.
+3. No two login with the same user will have the same JWT token or session.
-3. When the app secret changes or tokens are used in another environment the token becomes invalid.
+4. When the app secret changes or tokens are used in another environment the token becomes invalid.

 #### on auth request: